Rei-SwitchBot/faq/en-us/Robot Vacuum Cleaner S1&S1 Plus.md

 3. Restart the SwitchBot app.

-4. If none of the above helps, you can contact us by logging into the SwitchBot app and visiting → Profile → Feedback.
-We would appreciate it if you could provide us with the following information when contacting us.
+4. If none of the above helps, we would appreciate it if you could provide us with the following information when contacting us.

 An installation photo of the dust bag